BrunoBonacci/mulog/README.md

 (μ/log event-name, key1 value1, key2 value2, ... keyN valueN)
 ```

+You can add as many key-value pairs as you deem useful to express the event in your system.

 For example:
 ``` clojure
 ;; good to use namespaced keywords for the event-name